 With over 100 million users across 190 countries, Wix is quickly emerging as a major player in the world of the best blogging platforms.

 Why is Wix so popular?
 The answer is simple: It is their unique designs and their ease of use.

 When creating your Wix setup, you can opt to use the Wix Artificial Design Intelligence (ADI) system.
 Wix asks you for some basic information and will automatically generate a design unique to you and your specifications based on the answers you provide.

 Wix also has their own drag-and-drop editor.
 This means it’s great for those who want a more hands-on approach while still retaining the ease of use provided by the ADI system.

 Yes, I mean that LinkedIn.
-If you’re a professional looking to connect with other professionals, then you should consider using LinkedIn as your blogging platform.
+If you’re a professional looking to connect with other professionals, you should consider using LinkedIn as your blogging platform.

 Despite being created as a professional networking platform, LinkedIn has a section that allows its users to write and publish articles or blog posts.

 When you write an article, your connections receive a notification.
-If your content is good, then your connections will take notice and hopefully share your content with their connections.
+If your content is good, your connections will take notice and hopefully share your content with their connections.

 This is an especially great platform for entrepreneurs and those whose primary income comes from business-to-business (b2b) sales.

 If you’re looking for just a personal blogging platform, then Blogger is the way to go.
-It’s super easy to get started, all you need is a Google account.
+It’s super easy to get started; all you need is a Google account.
 There are a limited number of pre-made designs to choose from, but that shouldn’t matter for just a personal blog.